 Focus groups can establish their own method of providing and financing administrative support between meetings.

-Where administrative services are requested from TSB, there shall be no incremental increase in expenditure and no adverse impact on the normal work of the study groups and TSAG, except for encouraging the participation of persons with disabilities in accordance with resolves 3 and 4 of Resolution 175 (Guadalajara, 2010) of the Plenipotentiary Conference, and for supporting the participation of representatives of developing countries in accordance with resolves 3 of Resolution 123 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference.
+Where administrative services are requested from TSB, there shall be no incremental increase in expenditure and no adverse impact on the normal work of the study groups and TSAG, except for encouraging the participation of persons with disabilities in accordance with Resolution 175 (Rev. Dubai, 2018) of the Plenipotentiary Conference, and for supporting the participation of representatives of developing countries in accordance with Resolution 123 (Rev. Dubai, 2018) of the Plenipotentiary Conference.

 6 Meeting logistics

 The frequency and location of meetings is decided by each focus group.
-Electronic document handling methods should be used as much as possible to advance the work rapidly (e.g., by using electronic conferences and the World Wide Web).
-Participation of persons with disabilities, including the provision of electronic documents in accessible formats, shall be encouraged in accordance with Resolution 175 (Guadalajara, 2010) of the Plenipotentiary Conference.
+Participation of persons with disabilities, including the provision of electronic documents in accessible formats, shall be encouraged in accordance with Resolution 175 (Rev. Dubai, 2018) of the Plenipotentiary Conference.

-7 Working language
+7 Deliverables

-The language to be used will be mutually agreed by the focus group participants.
-However, any communication with the parent group shall preferably be in English or one of the other ITU official languages.

-8 Technical contributions

-Any participant may submit a technical contribution directly to the focus group, in accordance with the time schedule adopted.
-A template for contributions can be found on the ITU-T website.
-Electronic document transfer methods should be used whenever possible.

-9 Intellectual property rights

-The Common Patent Policy for ITU-T/ITU-R/ISO/IEC is to be used.

-The chairman of a focus group should announce this during every meeting and record all responses in the meeting report.

-The copyright provisions in Recommendation ITU-T A.1 are to be followed.

-10 Deliverables – approval and distribution

-Deliverables can be in the form of technical specifications, reports on standards gap analysis results, base material for the development of draft Recommendations, etc., and are expected to form input to the advanced work of the parent group.
-The focus group will send all of its deliverables to the parent group for further consideration (see also clause 7).
-The deliverables shall be published as TDs of the parent group in accordance with clause 3.3.3 of Recommendation ITU-T A.1, but no later than four calendar weeks before the meeting of the parent group.
+Deliverables can be in the form of technical specifications, reports on standards gap analysis results, base material for the development of draft ITU-T texts (e.g., ITU-T Recommendations, Supplements, or technical reports), etc., and are expected to inform the advanced work of the parent group.
+Not all focus groups aim at producing base material for the development of draft ITU-T texts.
+In many cases, it is acceptable that a focus group will produce other types of deliverables, such as ex ante standardization studies, roadmaps and analyses of gaps between current Recommendations and expected Recommendations.

-For the sake of clarity, all the output/deliverables of a focus group should be posted on the parent group's website, whether or not one or more study groups are involved.
+Where appropriate, deliverables of a focus group should be prepared and formatted in a manner that facilitates their possible development and adoption by the parent group into draft ITU-T Recommendations, Supplements, or technical reports (e.g., base material formatted in the structure of an ITU-T Recommendation).

+Focus group deliverables aimed as future ITU-T Recommendations or Supplements should follow the Author's Guide for drafting ITU-T Recommendations and must have content that is expected for ITU-T Recommendations or Supplements.

+Drafts of focus group deliverables aimed as future ITU-T Recommendations or Supplements should be shared with the parent group on a regular basis via liaison statements.
+When focus group deliverables aimed as future ITU-T Recommendations or Supplements would fall under the responsibility of different study groups, the parent group should share the draft focus group deliverables with the relevant study groups as soon as possible

-10.1 Approval of deliverables
+7.1 Approval of deliverables